Josephus Daniels: The News & Observer

 In 1894, with the financial assistance of industrialist Julian S. Carr, also a white supremacist, Daniels acquired a controlling interest in Raleigh's News & Observer, and left his federal position.
 Under his leadership, the paper was a strong advocate for the Democratic Party, which at the time was struggling to maintain its power in the state against a fusion of the Republicans and Populists.

 According to Daniels in his autobiography, "The News & Observer was relied upon to carry the Democratic message and to be the militant voice of White Supremacy, and it did not fail in what was expected."
 Daniels printed numerous articles intended to stoke fears of black men as rapists of white women.
 A lone white woman noticing a black man in her vicinity would be written up in the paper as a narrowly avoided rape.
 Daniels also argued that achieving political office emboldened black men to commit more outrages against white women.

-He hired cartoonist Norman E. Jennett to spread his message among the 25% of white voters who were illiterate.
+He hired cartoonist Norman E. Jennett to spread his message among the 25 percent of white voters who were illiterate.
 Daniels admitted later that actual assaults committed by black men on white women were very few in number.
 However his newspaper coverage had the desired effect of winning Populists over to the Democratic Party.
 Newspapers were sold at cost to the Democratic Party, which distributed them to white voters.

 According to historian Helen Edmonds, the paper "led in a campaign of prejudice, bitterness, vilification, misrepresentation, and exaggeration to influence the emotions of the whites against the Negro."
-The result was the only successful coup d'état in American history, the overthrow of an elected government by force in the Wilmington insurrection of 1898.
+The result was the only successful coup d'état in American history, the overthrow of an elected government by force in the Wilmington massacre.
 In the findings of the Wilmington Race Riot Commission, Daniels is the only name mentioned as a cause of the insurrection.
 Later in life, while discussing his success, "Daniels admitted that the paper was occasionally excessive in its bias toward Democrats and that stories were not fully researched before publication and probably could not be 'sustained in a court of justice.'"

 Daniels never apologized for using the newspaper to encourage white supremacist violence in 1898.
 In his memoir, he spoke positively about the actions of Red Shirts and how his white supremacy campaign had crushed "Negro domination".
 The News & Observer remained under the control of Daniels's family until 1995, when it was sold to The McClatchy Company.
 In 2006 the newspaper published an editorial apologizing for its role in the Wilmington insurrection of 1898 and consequent massacre.

 The white supremacy campaign led to Democratic victories in 1898 and 1900.
 Having regained control of the state legislature, the Democrats passed a suffrage amendment raising barriers to voter registration, which disenfranchised most African Americans in the state.
 The political exclusion was maintained into the late 1960s.

 Daniels also supported a number of progressive causes, such as public education and anti-child-labor laws.